Veykril/_PyVox/README.md

 This bot requires [opus](https://www.opus-codec.org/downloads/) to work.
 If on windows put the opus .dll in to the same folder as the bot file.

 ## Usage
-Run PyVox by using the command line arguments
+Run PyVox by using the command line arguments:

 ```
-python pyvox.py botemail botpassword
+python pyvox.py bot_email bot_password
 ```
+Replace `bot_email` and `bot_password` with the bot's email and passwords respectively.

-Commands are runned by mentioning the bot followed by the command
+Commands are run by mentioning the bot followed by the command:

 ```
 @Bot init
 ```

-Bot = the bot's name
+Bot = the bot's username

 ## Commands

-`init [voice channel name]`: Initiliazes the bot to the voice channel and makes him join the given channel.
+`init [voice channel name]`: Initialises the bot to the voice channel and makes him join the given channel.
 It also binds itself to the text channel this command got executed in.
 `destroy`: Destroys the voice connection and channel binding.

 The following commands are meant for the bound channel: